 Running a business, especially a startup, can be overwhelming.
 Considering the limited resources, the founder would need to act on different roles at the same time.
 The amount of work and the responsibilities can end being messy.
 The inability to manage it well can eventually lead to major problems.
 At times, it can even end up affecting mental health.

 Much of this growth is attributed to the increasing complexity of schemas formed by children.
 In Piaget’s use of the term such that there is duality.
-Schema is used as a term for both a category of knowledge and knowledge acquisition through forming mental frameworks.
+Schema therapy is used as a term for both a category of knowledge and knowledge acquisition through forming mental frameworks.

 Schema formation is an adaptive behavior.
-With new experiences and the presentation of new information comes new schemas and replacing old schemas.
+With new experiences and the presentation of new information comes new ones and replacing old schemas.
 Sometimes schemas can work to our advantage, and sometimes they can exacerbate existing misconceptions and notions about the world.

 Stereotypes are a form of maladaptive schemas.
 Schemas can sometimes add to stereotypical thinking.
 Deeply established mental frameworks within individuals may pose difficulty in retaining new information and unlearning unhealthy thoughts and behaviors.

-Schema-focused therapy is a type of psychotherapy that can counter the formation of unhealthy ways of thinking.
+Schema therapy is a type of psychotherapy that can counter the formation of unhealthy ways of thinking.
 It can provide patients with guidance when creating new schemas or untangling harmful schemas from traumatic experiences.

 What is schema therapy used for?